teamquickenloans/PERA/README.md

-# paer
+# PERA - Parking Expense Reconciliation and Allocation
-The github repository for the "Parking Allocation and Expense Reconciliation"
+The github repository for the "Parking Expense Reconciliation and Allocation" System

 Version 1